 Disables audio output if True.
 This method is set to False by default.

 SetMultiscreenBezel(x_pct As Integer, y_pct As Integer) As Boolean

-Adjusts the size of the bezel used in calculations when using multiscreen displays for video and images.
-It allows users to compensate for the width of their screen bezels in multiscreen configurations.
+Adjusts the size of the bezel used in calculations for multiscreen displays, allowing for users to compensate for the width of their screen bezels.
 The calculations for the percentages are as follows:

 x_percentage = (width_of_bezel_between_active_screens / width_of_active_screen) * 100

 The bezel measurement is therefore the total of the top and bottom bezels in the y case, or the left and right bezels in the x case.
 When this value is set correctly, images spread across multiple screens take account of the bezel widths, leading to better alignment of images.

 Saves the EDID information of the display(s) connected via HDMI and/or VGA.
 The EDID fields are saved sequentially as raw binaries into the specified file.
 The EDID sets are two 2kb each, resulting in a maximum file size of 4kb.
 This method returns True upon success and False upon failure.